Foundation for Thought and Ethics

-The Foundation for Thought and Ethics (FTE) was a Christian non-profit organization based in Richardson, Texas, which represented itself as a “Christian think tank”.
-It published textbooks and articles promoting pseudoscientific creation science and intelligent design, abstinence, and Christian nationalism.
+The Foundation for Thought and Ethics (FTE) was a Christian non-profit organization based in Richardson, Texas, and self-described "Christian think tank".
+It published textbooks and articles promoting creation science and intelligent design, abstinence, and Christian nationalism.
 In addition, the foundation's officers and editors became some of the leading proponents of intelligent design.
 The FTE developed close associations with the Discovery Institute, hub of the intelligent design movement and other religious Christian groups.
 The FTE operated from 1981 to 2016.
 Foundation for Thought and Ethics Books is now listed as an imprint of Discovery Institute Press.
 From the outset its aim was to develop a "scientific critique" of evolution, which was published as The Mystery of Life's Origin in 1984, to be followed by "a two-model high school biology textbook".

 The FTE is best known for publishing the textbook Of Pandas and People in 1989, an attempt to relabel creationism and introduce it into public school science classrooms by raising questions about evolution while presenting intelligent design as an alternative.
 The book played a significant part in the court case Kitzmiller v.
 Dover Area School District, known as the 'Dover Trial,' the first direct challenge brought in United States federal courts against a public school district which tried to mandate the teaching of intelligent design as an alternative to evolution.

 While FTE did not become a party, Jon A. Buell, the president of FTE testified on July 14, 2005 at the Dover pretrial hearings.
 Buell denied having known about actions of the Thomas More Law Center to which the Judge said it "strains credulity."
 In the case, the plaintiffs successfully argued that intelligent design was a form of creationism, and thus it was ruled unconstitutional to teach in public schools.